 Friday – Saturday: 11 am – 10 pm

 Blurb: “Sister to Pig Out in Inman, run, do not walk to get the ribs.
 There are only so many hogs in the world.
 If they are sold out, do not be disheartened, everything else is super tasty.
 No gristle, no fat, just flavorful meat that melts in your mouth.
 Sweet crunchy hush puppies, great sides, spicy baked beans.
 Three sauces and the hot one really is hot!!
 I appreciated their honesty.Very friendly staff.
-Fast service, consistent high quality.” ~DnA M, TripAdvisor
+Fast service, consistently high quality.” ~DnA M, TripAdvisor

 Directions: From Exit 17, head west on New Cut Rd.
 Pig Out will be on your left after about 2 miles.
 Note: There is a second Pig Out located at 1945 Drayton Rd about 7 miles from Exit 19.
 It is open on Tuesdays, also.